Narcissistic abuse in relationships is notoriously difficult to define.

 Although the typical cycle of abusive relationships includes “honeymoon periods,” (Walker, 1979), the cycle of narcissistic abuse in relationships is different.
 Narcissistic relationships instead have an idealization period.
 During this period, narcissists intentionally manufacture a “soulmate” persona at the beginning of the relationship that is not who they genuinely are.
 They do this to encourage targeted partners to become vulnerable to them quickly and fall in love.

 Once the narcissist has gained the trust and confidence of the partner, the “true self” of the narcissist eventually shows itself.
 The abuser turns on the partner and behaves in cruel ways.
-These can include verbal abuse, withholding the love and attention that was previously freely given, intentionally manufacturing emotions such as jealousy and insecurity, and engaging in various forms of betrayal.
+These can include verbal abuse, withholding the love and attention that was previously freely given, and engaging in various forms of betrayal.

 The “trick” is in the false self behind which the narcissist either hides or excuses his or her bad deeds.